- Can I serve part time?

 Illegal drug use is prohibited in the Coast Guard or any other military service.
 Prior conviction of illegal drug use may be disqualifying.
 All Coast Guard men and women are subject to random drug testing throughout their term of service.

 No, first schedule an appointment with a recruiter.
 Find the recruiting office nearest your location and send the Recruiter in Charge (RIC) an email.
 Our recruiters are very busy, but they should contact you within 72 hours.
 Once you speak with a recruiter, they will ask you questions to confirm your eligibility and ask you to provide some information, prior to meeting.
-If you don't hear back within 72 hours click here to send an email with your name, address and phone number.

 There are quite a few study aids out there to help you prepare for the ASVAB.
 Although recruiters are not allowed to help you in preparation for your ASVAB test, your local library or student career adviser should have printed study guides with sample tests.
 The March2Success website, hosted by the U.S. Army, also has online study materials.
 Click here to visit March2Success.